-- Business debts (e.g. car loan) reported on the applicants' personal credit report may be omitted from the monthly debt if there is evidence the debt is paid through a business account. - Acceptable evidence includes canceled checks or bank statements from a business account for the previous 12 months. - Payments paid by the business must be included on the cash flow analysis and/or profit and loss statement, when applicable.
+- Business debts (e.g. car loan) reported on the applicants' personal credit report may be omitted from the monthly debt if there is evidence the debt is paid through a business account. - Acceptable evidence includes canceled checks or bank statements from a business account for the previous 12 months. - Payments paid by the business must be included Verification of an ongoing payment arrangement should also be present on the cash flow analysis and/or profit and loss statement, when applicable. for the business.